kirkegaard/php-todo/README.md

 class behind can be used in other usages if you like.
 The cli app also has a bunch of different ways of using it if you prefere it.

+As for now it requires the `php-colors` class but im working on removing this dependency.

 ## Help page

     Usage: todo [option] [id] [todo] [priority]